 What Causes Bipolar Disorder?

 Scientists don't know the exact cause of bipolar disorder.
 Still, many experts believe that of all psychiatric disorders, bipolar is the most closely linked to genetics.
-For example, if your parent has bipolar disorder, you are about nine times more likely to get the condition than other teens.
+For example, if your parent has bipolar disorder, you are about nine times more likely to get the condition than teens with no family history.

 Biochemical and environmental factors play a role in bipolar disorder, too.
 In fact, researchers think that imbalances in neurotransmitters (brain chemicals that regulate moods) increase the chance of bipolar disorder.